 But behind the scenes, Norma Jeane Mortenson was humble, shy and longed to start a family of her own.
-Though she’s best-remembered for her looks, Marilyn was also kind-hearted and politically engaged before her time.
+Though she’s best-remembered for her looks and charisma, Marilyn was also kind-hearted and politically engaged before her time.

-So to celebrate the fascinating life of the world’s best-loved blonde bombshell, we’ve compiled a collection of our favourite ‘Marilyn moments’…
+So, to celebrate the fascinating life of the 1950s icon, we’ve compiled a collection of our favourite Marilyn Monroe facts and iconic ‘Marilyn moments’…

 1) Marilyn loved to read literature

 Marilyn Monroe owned an extensive library of literature and was an avid reader.
 Often photographed enjoying a good book, some of Monroe’s favourites included The Fall by Albert Camus and Ernest Hemingway’s The Sun Also Rises.